For general media inquiries, please submit your request to Harvey Potts at (541) 826-9220 or email here.

-- The organization is professionally training Autism Assistance Dogs and currently placing them only in southern and central Oregon, with plans to eventually expand nationally in next several years.
+- The organization is professionally training Autism Assistance Dogs and currently placing them only in Oregon, with plans to eventually expand nationally in the next several years.

 - The client is not required to come to Dogs for Better Lives.
 DBL professional training staff travel to the client’s location, to spend a week with them during their Assistance Dog placement.

 - The professional trainer that trained the dog is the same person that goes out on placement.